The John Wesley Inn Carriage House

 Lance’s early childhood years began in Scotch Plains, NJ.
 His family pursued their love of the water and moved to Pt.
 Pleasant where they lived for several years on the Manasquan River enjoying boating and fishing.
 In 1961, his family moved to the Florida Keys where they purchased a marina.
 Fishing, boating, diving and lobstering became daily activities.

-During the later years, Bonnie’s mother-in-law owned a small Bed and Breakfast.
+During the later years, Bonnie’s mother-in-law owned a small Bed & Breakfast.
 At times Bonnie helped run the business and enjoyed socializing with the guests.
-The prospect of combining family and professional life began to turn her thoughts to owning and operating her own Bed and Breakfast.
+The prospect of combining family and professional life began to turn her thoughts to owning and operating her own Tourist Accommodations.
 Selection of a location, of course, turned to Cape May, a world renowned Bed and Breakfast location.

-Lance has traveled extensively over the past thirty years with his job.
-This experience brings a special understanding of what the traveling public is looking for, whether on business or vacation.
+Lance has traveled extensively for over thirty years with his job.
+This experience brought a special understanding of what the traveling public is looking for, whether on business or vacation.
 Bonnie and Lance apply this knowledge and have a goal of “continuous improvement” to create a wonderful and memorable experience for those staying at the John Wesley Inn.

 On St. Patrick’s Day, 2005, the dream became a reality when Bonnie (and Lance) bought the John Wesley Inn, moved to Cape May, opened the doors and began to live and work her dream.
 They welcome all to come, stay and enjoy their hospitality.
 The Inn is currently closed due to Covid and will reopen when it is safe to do so.
 Until then our Carriage House Apartments are a wonderful choice.